(Post updated June 2024)

 So, try it, you might like it!

 And, if still not convinced, wanting more details, see other Web pages at this site, including What is Dual Interest Theory?
 There is also a Mathematical Metaeconomics, using familiar approaches to that in Mathematical Microeconomics (see the Appendix in Lynne 2020).
-Also, see Profane & Sacred.
+Also, see Profane & Sacred, to include a Journal length demonstrating Mathematical Metaeconomics available (and in process, so being revised as it goes) as a click point within that Blog, leading to a downloadable pdf file.

 For Endorsements of the Book, see: https://tinyurl.com/yse8bw63